fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Smartening up

-As someone who normally appreciates nice clothes I realised that I used to dress better for work and had drifted into lazier habits.
-I was starting work wearing clothes that were fine for the morning dog walk but not didn’t look smart nor make me feel good.
+As someone who normally appreciates nice clothes I realised that although I once dressed smartly for work I had drifted into lazier habits.
+I was starting work wearing clothes that were fine for the morning dog walk but didn’t look smart nor make me feel good.

 So I started to organise and look after my clothes a bit better.
 I sold some old stuff and bought a couple of new things.
 I earmarked a few work outfits so I’d look more put-together and less thrown-together.